-The terminal checks the PIN status.
-If the PIN status is "blocked" or "disabled", the procedure ends and is finished unsuccessfully.

-If the PIN status is not "blocked" and the enabled/disabled indicator is set "enabled", the terminal uses the CHANGE PIN function.
-If the old PIN presented by the terminal is equal to the PIN which protects the application, the new PIN presented by the terminal is stored instead of the old one and the procedure is finished successfully.

-If the old PIN and the PIN in memory are not identical, the procedure ends and is finished unsuccessfully.
+- If the PIN status is set "disabled" or the PIN is "blocked", the procedure ends and is finished unsuccessfully. - If the PIN status is set "enabled" and the PIN is not "blocked", the terminal uses the CHANGE PIN function.
+If the old PIN presented by the terminal is equal to the PIN which protects the application, the new PIN presented by the terminal is stored instead of the old one and the procedure is finished successfully. - If the old PIN presented by the terminal and the PIN which protects the application are not identical, the procedure ends and is finished unsuccessfully.